ppanko/intro-to-hpc/testJob-array/README.md

     mc.cores   = nCores
 )
 ```
-***Note:*** As far as the [job scheduler](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) is concerned, submitting an array job is just the same as submitting any other job (provided your [shell script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) contains the venerable `-t` [job parameter](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)), so feel free to use commands like [`qsub`](), [`qdel`]() just as you have been doing before!
+***Note:*** As far as the [job scheduler](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) is concerned, submitting an [array job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) is just the same as submitting any other job (provided your [shell script](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) contains the venerable `-t` [job parameter](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md)), so feel free to use commands like [`qsub`](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md#job-scheduler-commands), [`qdel`](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md#job-scheduler-commands) just as you have been doing before!

 ## 6. Wrapping up

-In this guide, I have laid out the basics and given some examples for running array jobs.
-Overall, array jobs are useful if you have a large [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) and need a method that will expedite your run time and help you beat the 48-hour lock-out!
+In this guide, I have laid out the basics and given some examples for running [array jobs](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md).
+Overall, [array jobs](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) are useful if you have a large [job](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) and need a method that will expedite your run time and help you beat the 48-hour lock-out!

 Some of the ideas I have introduced in this guide may appear obtuse in writing, but I promise that trying these methods will illucidate any confusion you may be left with.
 I strongly encourage you to practice these skills and in time you will be able to innovate on what you have learned.

-***Thank you for reading***, and good luck stratifying!
+***Thank you for reading***, and good luck stratifying your array!